iterative/dvc.org/content/blog/2021-09-14-cats-and-dogs.md

 This is the directory that was downloaded from the DVC remote and it has images for cats and dogs.
-The data is in a similar format to the ants and bees directories so there aren't any code changes we need to make.
+The data is in a similar format to the ants and bees directories so there aren't any other code changes we need to make.

-## Running new experiments on the pre-trained model with SqueezeNet
+## Running new experiments on SqueezeNet

 With the updated data, we can start training with the existing model and see how well the results are.
 To run a new experiment, open your terminal and make sure